Argentina Diplomatic Profile

 Diplomatic

-Argentina’s closest diplomatic partners are Chile, Israel, and Italy.
+Argentina’s closest diplomatic partners are Israel, Chile, and United States.
 Most adversarial: Iran, Cuba, and North Korea.

 Rivals